annapawlicka/bluemacs.el/README.md

 1. Navigate to the post you want to like
 2. Press `l` (or run `M-x bluemacs-toggle-like`)
 3. The timeline refreshes to show the updated like status

+**Features:**
+- Posts you've liked show a ♥ symbol in the stats line
+- Works in both timeline and thread views

+## Reposting

+Repost (boost/retweet) any post to share it with your followers:

+1. Navigate to the post you want to repost
+2. Press `R` (shift+r, or run `M-x bluemacs-toggle-repost`)
+3. The timeline refreshes to show the updated repost status

+**Features:**
+- Posts you've reposted show a ♻ symbol in the stats line
+- Works in both timeline and thread views

 ## Images